KingTeky/MyWhiteboard/RealtimeCollabfeatures.md

 ## 🛠️ Next Steps
 1. **Scaffold `SidebarManager`** as a container with drag‑drop ordering.
 2. **Define a Module API** so each sidebar feature is pluggable.
-3. **Implement ThumbnailsModule** first (since it already exists conceptually).
+3. **Implement Quick Jump Module** first (since it already exists conceptually).
 4. **Add ChatModule** with WebSocket integration.
 5. **Persist layout state** (order, size, collapsed state) in `localStorage` or session config.

 ---

-👉 Do you want me to also sketch the **Module API contract** in code (TypeScript/JS interface) so you can enforce consistency across Thumbnails, Chat, and future modules?
+👉 Do you want me to also sketch the **Module API contract** in code (TypeScript/JS interface) so you can enforce consistency across Quick Jump, Chat, and future modules?

 Here’s a clean **Module API contract** you can drop into your docs or codebase.
+This gives you a consistent way to build sidebar modules (Quick Jump, Chat, future tools) so they all plug into the `SidebarManager` without special‑casing:

+---

+## 🛠️ Next Steps
+1. **Scaffold `SidebarManager`** as a container with drag‑drop ordering.
+2. **Define a Module API** so each sidebar feature is pluggable.
+3. **Implement Quick Jump Module** first (since it already exists conceptually).
+4. **Add ChatModule** with WebSocket integration.
+5. **Persist layout state** (order, size, collapsed state) in `localStorage` or session config.

+---

+👉 Do you want me to also sketch the **Module API contract** in code (TypeScript/JS interface) so you can enforce consistency across Quick Jump, Chat, and future modules?

-This gives you a consistent way to build sidebar modules (Thumbnails, Chat, future tools) so they all plug into the `SidebarManager` without special‑casing:
+Here’s a clean **Module API contract** you can drop into your docs or codebase.
+This gives you a consistent way to build sidebar modules (Quick Jump, Chat, future tools) so they all plug into the `SidebarManager` without special‑casing:

 ---